mem48/geocompr/main.md

 <!-- Attribute subsetting -->
 1. Select only the `NAME` column in `us_states` and create a new object called `us_states_name`.
-What is the class of new object? <!--why there is a "sf" part? -->
+What is the class of the new object? <!--why there is a "sf" part? -->
 <!-- ```{r} -->
 <!-- us_states_name = us_states %>% select(NAME) -->
 <!-- class(us_states_name) -->